 In this section, the proposed approach is verified in three scenarios.
 The first scenario compares it against the conventional RVFL in the case when the weights of the readout matrix are real numbers for both approaches.
-The second scenario compares the results for the real-valued readout matrix against the considered strategies of obtaining integer-valued readout matrix.
+The second scenario compares the results for the real-valued readout matrix against the considered strategies of obtaining an integer-valued readout matrix.
 The final scenario compares FPGA implementations of the proposed approach and the finite precision RVFL [8] in the case of a limited energy budget.
-All reported results are based on 121 real-world classification datasets obtained from the UCI Machine Learning Repository [18].
-The considered collection of datasets has been initially analyzed in a largescale comparison study of different classifiers and the interested readers are kindly referred to the original work [19] for more details.
-The only preprocessing step was to normalize features in the range [0, 1].
-Finally, the reported accuracies were averaged across five independent initializations.